 - Discounts at our Cafe & Alpine retail shop

-- Exchange letters to ski/ride at other resorts free of charge
+- Exchange letters to other resorts

 - Access to Instructor Locker/Storage room